apache/trafficcontrol/docs/source/api/federations_id_deliveryservices.rst

 ``POST``
 ========
-Assigns one or more Delivery Services to a federation.
+Assigns one or more :term:`Delivery Service`\ s to a federation.

 :Auth.
 Required: Yes
 :Roles Required: "admin"